Optimum Magnesium Gluconate

 Magnesium is a naturally occurring mineral.
 Magnesium is important for many systems in the body, especially the muscles and nerves.

-Magnesium gluconate is used as a supplement to maintain adequate magnesium in the body.
+Optimum Magnesium Gluconate is used as a supplement to maintain adequate magnesium in the body.

-Magnesium gluconate may also be used for purposes not listed in this medication guide.
+Optimum Magnesium Gluconate may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.